The transmission spectrum of the potentially rocky planet L 98-59 c: Data analysis

 Due to distortions, the pixel-to-wavelength calibration (i.e, wavelength solution) depends on the exact X and Y position on the detector, and so it varies between observations.
 Still, it is a roughly linear conversion that follows the following set of equations \citep{wakeford2013}:

-The reference coordinates $(X_{\textrm{ref}}, Y_{\textrm{ref}})$ are determined by the photometric images taken at the beginning of each visit.
+The reference coordinates $(X_{\textrm{ref}}, Y_{\textrm{ref}})$ were determined by the photometric images taken at the beginning of each visit.
 Coefficients for converting this reference pixel to a reference wavelength (a$_0$, a$_1$) were determined empirically by \citet[][Table 5]{kuntschner2009}.
 The wavelength of light recorded by a particular pixel is dictated by the dispersion for the Y-coordinate of the reference pixel (Y$_{\textrm{dispersion}}$) and the intrinsic offset (X$_{\textrm{shift}}$, in pixels) between the location of the filter image and the grism-dispersed light.
 Y$_{\textrm{dispersion}}$ and X$_{\textrm{shift}}$ are constrained, but spatial scan mode complicates those values.
-Consequently, \texttt{DEFLATE} fits for these values by comparing an observed out-of-transit spectrum to an ATLAS stellar model \citep{castelli2003} convolved with the G141 grism sensitivity curve.
+Consequently, \texttt{DEFLATE} fits for these values by comparing an observed out-of-transit spectrum to an ATLAS stellar model \citep{castelli2003} multiplied by the G141 grism sensitivity curve.
 The stellar model combines the line and continuum fluxes as ($\alpha\times$Line + Continuum), essentially allowing the strength of the stellar lines to vary to compensate for metallicity or other opacity mismatches.
 Figure~\ref{fig:wavefit} shows the result of the fit for L98-59~c.

 We determined the wavelength solution separately for both the forward-scan and reverse-scan light curves.
 The forward and reverse scans tend to be offset vertically from one another by a small amount, and the difference in wavelength solution is never more than 3\% and typically around 1.5\%, well within the size of a detector pixel (i.e, subpixel shift).
-We find that the wavelength solution is not significantly impacted by exact stellar model choice, or error scaling, or line-strength scaling.
+We found that the wavelength solution was not significantly impacted by exact stellar model choice, error scaling, or line-strength scaling.